-The new variants discovered in the U.K. and South Africa stood out because they spread more easily, Schaffner said, so they can rapidly replace other versions of the virus and become dominant.
+The new variants discovered in the U.K., South Africa and Brazil stood out because they spread more easily, Schaffner said, so they can rapidly replace other versions of the virus and become dominant.

 Are the new strains more dangerous?

-Because they’re more contagious, however, they may be able to infect more people more quickly, potentially increasing overall hospitalization and death rates.
+Because variants are more contagious, they may also be able to infect more people more quickly, potentially increasing overall hospitalization and death rates.

 Scientists estimate the U.K. variant is 40 to 70 percent more transmissible than the traditional COVID-19 virus.
-Its spread has led to a rapid spike in cases in England; figures released on Jan.
-5 showed that 1 in 50 people there have recently been infected with the virus.
+Its spread has led to a rapid spike in cases in England; figures released in January showed that 1 in 50 people there had recently been infected with the virus.

 Will the COVID-19 vaccine work against the new strains?